kennedyCzar/AlphabetSoup-Using-Django/README.md

 1. Time Efficient: Extremely fast even while it runs in N.thanks to while loop
 2. Time Complexity: O(N*logN) for Worst Case
 3. Space complexity: O(1) space efficient.
-4. Running in O(N**2) is bar far not the most efficient but it gets the job don however the inputs come.
-I had earlier demonstrated how the algorithm can run in O(M) O(N), this however wasnt the best solution as some inputs exhibited strange behaviours.
+4. Running in O(N*logN) is by far the most efficient and it gets the job done for message length less than 10. ie N < 10. for N > 10 the algorithm runs in O(N**2).
+I had earlier demonstrated how the algorithm can run in O(N).
+    Improving the algorithm would mean employing the rules of divide and conquer.
+    But this would be at the expense of space complexity.
+Hence, we conclude it is time efficient in O(N*logN).

+    Contributions are accepted to improve algorithms
+    to make it run in O(N) if possible.

  See Tim Wilson's sort algorithm for further Read https://en.wikipedia.org/wiki/Timsort
  ```